 There tends to be a lot of pressure on parents during the holidays.
-We often feel the need to create an idyllic holiday experience for our children, which translates to budget-busting buying sprees, sugar-laden holiday treats, and lots of gatherings.
+We often feel the need to create an idyllic holiday experience for our children, which translates to budget-busting buying sprees, sugar-laden treats and lots of gatherings.
 As a result, the holidays can end up being a frenzied and stressful time for families — but it doesn’t have to be this way!

 The following tips will help you navigate stress and generate joy this holiday season:

 - Watch out for sugar overload.
 Too much sugar, white flour, sprinkles and food coloring seems to correlate with cranky children and irritable adults.
-Excess cookies and candies contribute to blood sugar spikes that are followed by crashes, so, try to limit sweets for yourself and your children to a special holiday dessert after a healthy, well-balanced meal.
+Excess cookies and candy contribute to blood sugar spikes that are followed by crashes, so try to limit sweets to a special holiday dessert after a healthy, well-balanced meal.

 Find a Primrose School Near You